nabil-elouaamari/novelty-aware-recommenders/README.md

 # Novelty-Aware Recommendations on Steam
-Studying the tradeoff between accuracy and novelty using EASE re ranking
+Studying the tradeoff between accuracy and novelty using EASE re ranking.
+The research plan can be found [here](data/docs/research-plan.md).

 ## 1. Research Questions